Wage Garnishment & Limits

 Priority vs. Nonpriority Debts in Bankruptcy

-Whether an unsecured debt is a priority debt or a nonpriority debt will affect how that claim is treated in bankruptcy.
+Whether an unsecured debt is a priority or a nonpriority debt will affect how that claim is treated in bankruptcy.
+Find out why recently incurred tax debt and domestic support obligations must be paid before most other debts when money is available for creditors in Chapter 7 bankruptcy.

 -

-A debt collector's FDCPA violation won't eliminate your liability for the underlying debt—but you might be able to use the violation as a bargaining tool.
+A debt collector's FDCPA violations won't get rid of your liability for the underlying debt.

 -